 Elected by his colleagues, Mayor Edwards has served as Vice Chair of the Board of Commissioners for the years 2003, 2008, 2009, and 2010.
 He also served as interim Chair from August through November 2003.
 Always having the best interest of the community at heart, Mayor Edwards has been dubbed the ultimate public servant.

 He is an illustrious member of the Morehouse College Class of 1972, Alpha Phi Alpha Fraternity, Inc. and a 1980 graduate of Atlanta School of Law.

-A member of Cascade United Methodist Church and a resident of South Fulton for thirty years, Mayor Edwards is the proud father of two adult children, William Jr. and Erika, and the grandfather of Sierra, William III, Morgan, and McKenzie.
+A member of Cascade United Methodist Church and a resident of South Fulton for thirty years, Mayor Edwards is the proud father of three adult children: William Jr., Erika and Johnishia; and the grandfather of Sierra, William III, Morgan, McKenzie, Jamiah, Wesley, and Lillian.

 First 100 Days